 Not only that, we appear to be a long way off from changing the way we dispose of and recycle our garbage.
 Consumers are going to keep on consuming and producing waste companies like WM will deal with.

 Unlike tech firms, WM is unlikely to suffer from a major industry disruptor anytime soon, so it makes for a good stock to hold on to.
-Not to mention the WM offers a 2.25% dividend yield, so keeping it in the long-term is a great way to build wealth.
+Not to mention that WM offers a 1.74% dividend yield, so keeping it in the long-term is a great way to build wealth.

 GM has also been a major player in the electric vehicle space, specifically designing mass-appeal cars like its Chevy Bolt.
 The car is eligible for a tax credit that brings its price down to the $30,000 level, making it accessible to a wider audience than most electric cars cater to.